Courting Chaos

-Courting Chaos is a 2014 film written and directed by New Zealand filmmaker Alan Clay.
+Courting Chaos is a 2014 American film written and directed by New Zealand filmmaker Alan Clay.
 The film is adapted from his book Angels Can Fly, a Modern Clown User Guide.
 The story is about a Beverly Hills girl who falls for a Venice Beach street clown called Chaos and she must overcome her inhibitions and become a clown herself for the relationship to survive.

 Courting Chaos won the Best Comedy Film award at its premiere at the Hollywood Reel Independent Film Festival in February 2014 and went on to win the Special Jury Award for Romantic Comedy from WorldFest-Houston International Film Festival, one of the top awards from the oldest independent film festival in the world, where Lead actor, Rachelle DiMaria, was also nominated for Best Actor.
 The film also received Awards of Merit for Best Director and Best Feature Film from the Accolade Competition.